phoughton/cribbage_scorer/README.md

 ### The Play

-The `play_calc_score_whole_game` function is used during 'the play' stage of the game.
+The `play_calc_score_set` function is used during 'the play' stage of the game.

-`play_calc_score_whole_game` handles 3 and 4 players as well as the standard 2 player game.
+`play_calc_score_set` handles 3 and 4 players as well as the standard 2 player game.
 It also understands "Go" calls.

 To use, clone from GitHub and run this Python code:
 ```python